cartridge-gg/controller/README.md

 in the root directory.

-#### Commiting changes
+#### Committing changes

 The compiled account is stored in the git repository in the `crates/account_sdk/artifacts/` folder.
-To make sure that the tests are run against the most reacent version of the code run `make` in the root repository.
+To make sure that the tests are run against the most recent version of the code run `make` in the root repository.
 The `make` command should also be run before commiting any changes to ensure a valid state of the compiled code.